dekuNukem/traffic-cone-film-scanning/README.md

 ![Alt text](sample_scans/raw.jpeg)

-There are a lot of guides online, so I'm not going to cover it in detail.
+There are a lot of guides online, so I'm not going to cover in detail.

 For black and white, I find it doable manually.
 But for color, it's much easier with dedicated software.